REcTUNderLay1253787/REcTUNderLay1253787/README.md

 # About Me:
 * Doing random things that involves programming
-* Solving cryptic problems from old gen games.
+* Solving cryptic problems from old gen games using techniques such as Cipher Stacking and tools such as Python and CyberChef.
 * Creating games using Godot and RStudio engine.

 # Skill Stack: